Bushwick018/hello-world/README.md

 # hello-world
 first repository
-this will a brush up of my git hub skills to remain sharp when I am granted low side access
+this will be a brush up of my git hub skills to remain sharp for when I am granted low side access